 The linkage between the CGS research goals, the activities outlined for the proposed research study period abroad, and the candidate’s future research/career goals, considering:

 - the significance, feasibility and merit of proposed research study activities at the foreign institution;

 - the justification for the choice of host institution and/or host supervisor (Note: eligibility guidelines require non-academic host supervisors to demonstrate that they have supervised graduate student research); and

 - the relevance and anticipated benefits of the proposed activities to the candidate’s current graduate-degree training.

 How to Apply

-Complete competition instructions are posted on the harmonized program description page hosted on NSERC’s website.
+Candidates applying for the CGS-MSFSS can access the complete competition instructions on the harmonized program description page hosted on NSERC’s website.